courtney-sims/animal-ai-incident-obsv/README.md

-# Animal-AI Incident Observer
+# Animal-AI Incident Observatory

 The Animal AI Incident Observatory is a public platform for tracking, cataloguing, and disseminating incidents in which AI systems caused direct harm to non-human animals.

-This is just a POC so far for programmatically pulling data from a couple of sources and using LLM relevance evaluation to filter for AI->Animal direct harm incidents.
-The output is a csv listing each incident deemed relevant along with their source, the LLM's reasoning for considering that incident relevant, and a qualitative confidence score.
+The work-in-progress observatory can be found at https://courtneyysims.pythonanywhere.com/

 ## How it works

 Data sources currently included:
 1. **NHTSA SGO-2021-01** — Standing General Order crash reports from AV operators (Waymo, Tesla, Zoox, Avride, etc.).
-2. **OpenAlex** — Academic works matching a search for `"animal"`, filtered to the last 30 days.
+2. **OpenAlex** - academic works

 The pipeline runs in three steps: